dahliaOS/documentation/CONTRIBUTING.md

 * **Include screnshots of the bug**
 * **Write what version of dahliaOS you were using**

-And the most important of all, make sure to fulfill all fields in our Bug report template!
+And the most important of all, make sure to fulfill all fields in our bug report template.

 ### How do I submit a bug report?